Signing into Coda

 No worries - we now support email + password sign in or SSO for our enterprise users.

-What if I use my Google account to log in but want to use email/password?
+What if I use my Google account or Sign in with Apple to log in but want to switch to email/password?

 (Note: the following only applies if your Google Login is associated with a company-managed Google Workspace.
 If this does not apply to you, you can skip to the second paragraph.)